pedro-home/starwars-react/README.md

 - View all people in the Star Wars universe
 - View the details of every person in the Star Wars universe

+### Next steps

+- Create an error boundary component
+- Create a lodadable component (e.g. using `react-loadable`)
+- Create a float button to navigate user to the top of the page

 ## Commands

 ### Start the server